 Gen Z loathes being treated unfairly and manipulatively.
 (Hodges, para 13) They have a strong desire for self-determination and dignity.
-Dramaturgical theory suggests that if we are performing a particular self-identity formation and other actors are doing the same, alliances form based on particular vested interests.
+Dramaturgical theory suggests that if we perform a particular self-identity formation and other actors do the same, alliances form based on particular vested interests.
 (Kerrigan, 2020) This can be heard in the words of alQaws, “Queer liberation is fundamentally tied to the dreams of Palestinian liberation, self-determination, dignity, and the end of all systems of oppression…In a colonial context, no clear line can be drawn where colonialism ends, and patriarchal violence begins… The fight against patriarchy and sexual oppression is intertwined with the fight against settler colonialism and capitalism.
 The standards for solidarity and action cannot be set by the colonizer.”
 (2024, Section 2) The particular activist becomes the inclusive activist, the monist, whose focus is no longer on just a specific injustice but on collective injustice, united by a shared vested interest against those who have power expressed by those who seek change.
 Yet the element of us vs. them remains.
 While a person’s self-image is influenced by how we think others perceive our performances, we are also aware of how others view our alliance.
 We shape how we understand the identity of our group alliances against understanding other alliances and whether they are for or against us.

 A Conflicted Audience

 Gen Z and these activists in particular are highly aware of their stage.
 Gen Z is recognized as the aware generation, an awareness that stimulates motivation to action.
-(Hodges, para 13) Not only are they aware of the issues in the world, but they are also aware of how they are perceived by others, their audience.
+(Hodges, para 13) Not only are they aware of the issues in the world, but they are also aware of how others perceive them, their audience.
 Thus, they are not only seen on their stage, but they also have a unique perspective informed from their stage.
 These performers have multiple audiences.
 They have the audience of fellow-minded protestors gathered in other locations and times.
 They have the audience of those whom they are resisting.
 They have audiences in the local community and thanks to the media audiences on a global scale.
-They have audiences that shout in support, audiences that shout in opposition, and even audiences that pass by uninterested or weary of it all.
+They have audiences that shout in support, those that shout in opposition, and even those that pass by uninterested or weary of it all.
 One can surmise that by injecting themselves into the settings of oppositional audiences on campus, in marches through population centers, and in disruptive acts of social protest, they are seeking the attention of the oppositional audience.
 But more than attention is desired.
 The desire is for change.

 SI interprets conflict as interaction between “rule makers and rule breakers” and here it blends with Conflict and Critical Theories as a reaction to the dominant group that makes the rules about right and wrong.
-(Kerrigan, 2020) Dramaturgical theory suggests the role that conflict plays in self-identity formation includes not only vested interest and an us vs. them mentality, but also an audience.
-There is not just the audience set up as the oppositional “them” but the audience that is observing the conflict between the two groups and how this audience responds according to their vested interest.
+(Kerrigan, 2020) Dramaturgical theory suggests conflict's role in self-identity formation includes not only vested interest and an us vs. them mentality, but also an audience.
+There is not just the audience set up as the oppositional “them” but also the audience that observes the conflict between the two groups and how this audience responds according to their vested interest.
 (Kerrigan, 2020)